Simpsons of Piccadilly

-Simpsons of Piccadilly was a large retail store situated at 203-206 Piccadilly in central London.
-It was created by Alexander Simpson and architect Joseph Emberton.
-When it opened in April 1936 it was the largest menswear store in Britain, and is now a Grade I listed building due to its innovative construction.
+Simpsons of Piccadilly was a large retail store situated at 203–206 Piccadilly in central London, England.
+It was created by Alexander Simpson and the architect Joseph Emberton.
+When it opened in April 1936, it was the largest menswear store in Britain, and is now a Grade II* listed building due to its innovative construction.
 Its original purpose was to house the entire range of clothing provided by the tailoring company S. Simpsons and DAKS.
-It was later purchased by the Waterstones chain of bookshops, and currently serves as their flagship store.
+It was later purchased by the Waterstones chain of bookshops.